mdn/content/files/en-us/web/accessibility/aria/roles/columnheader_role/index.md

   - document structure role
 ---

-The `columnheader` value of the ARIA role attribute identifies an element as being a cell in a row that is the header for a column, similar to the native [`<th>`](/en-US/docs/Web/HTML/Element/th) element with column scope.
+The `columnheader` value of the ARIA role attribute identifies an element as being a cell in a row that is the header for a column, similar to the native {{HTMLElement('th')}} element with column scope.

 ## Description

 An element with *role="columnheader"* nested as a descendant for an element with *role="row"*, is a static tabular structure of a column header cell in a tabular container, either a table or grid, or other chart that needs to show data relationships.
-To be supported, the columnheader must be nested in an element with the [role of row](/en-US/docs/Web/Accessibility/ARIA/Roles/Row_Role).
+To be supported, the columnheader must be nested in an element with the [role of `row`](/en-US/docs/Web/Accessibility/ARIA/Roles/Row_Role).

 ### Associated WAI-ARIA roles, states, and properties